Telugu people: Distribution

 Telugu is the third most common language in India, right behind Bengali.
-Telugu is predominantly spoken in the Indian states of Andhra Pradesh and Telangana, although it’s also the official language of several other states like Andaman and Nicobar, Tamil Nadu, Karnataka, Orissa, Kharagpur of West Bengal, Bellary Of Karnataka, Where also Bellary City has the highest density of Telugu speakers in the state of Karnataka and also the city to have highest number of Telugu speakers outside Telugu States with nearly 30.03% of population being Telugu Speakers.
+Telugu is predominantly spoken in the Indian states of Andhra Pradesh and Telangana, although it's also the official language of several other states like Andaman and Nicobar, Tamil Nadu, Karnataka, Orissa, Kharagpur of West Bengal, Bellary Of Karnataka, Where also Bellary City has the highest density of Telugu speakers in the state of Karnataka and also the city to have highest number of Telugu speakers outside Telugu States with nearly 30.03% of population being Telugu Speakers.

 It is a part of the Dravidian language family, which has been around for about 2000 years.
 Outside Telugu states the largest number of Telugu speakers are found in Karnataka (3.7 million) and Tamil Nadu, making them the second largest language groups in those neighbouring states.
 In Karnataka, Telugu people are predominantly found in the border districts with majority in Bengaluru city and Bellary city.
 In Maharashtra, the Telugu population is over 1.4 million, followed by 0.7 million in Orissa.
 Other states with significant populations include West Bengal, Chhattisgarh and Gujarat with 200,000, 150,000 and 100,000 respectively.

-Members of the overseas Telugu diaspora are spread across countries like United States, Australia, Canada, United Kingdom, New Zealand in the Anglosphere; Malaysia, Myanmar, Mauritius, Fiji, South Africa; UAE, Saudi Arabia, Kuwait in the Arabian Gulf.
+Members of the overseas Telugu diaspora are spread across countries like United States, Australia, Canada, United Kingdom, New Zealand in the Anglosphere; Malaysia, Myanmar, Mauritius, Fiji, Bangladesh, South Africa; UAE, Saudi Arabia, Kuwait in the Arabian Gulf.
 Telugu speakers number more than 1,000,000 in the United States, with the highest concentration in Central New Jersey, Texas, and California.
 There are around 500,000 Telugu people in Malaysia, and 200,000 in Myanmar.